 During the course of your academic career, you may want to take a course(s) at another institution and transfer the course(s) back to your degree program at GRCC.
 This can be accomplished through a Consortium Agreement and you may be eligible to receive financial aid.

 This Consortium Agreement is a contract between two colleges/universities that recognizes your registration at each location for financial aid purposes.
 It also certifies only one of the two institutions can administer Title IV and State financial aid.

-The Home Institution is the school where the student is fully matriculated and from which he/she will earn a degree.
+- The Home Institution is the school where the student is fully matriculated and from which he/she will earn a degree.

-The Host Institution is where the student temporarily takes courses, whose credits will be transferred back to his/her "Home Campus."
+- The Host Institution is where the student temporarily takes courses, whose credits will be transferred back to his/her "Home Campus."

-- You must be a degree-seeking student at GRCC.
+- Be a degree-seeking student at GRCC.

-- You must meet Satisfactory Academic Progress.
+- Meet Satisfactory Academic Progress.

-If you have questions regarding this process, please the GRCC Financial Aid Office at 616-234-4030 or firstname.lastname@example.org.
+Once the Financial Aid Office receives all required documents, your aid will be evaluated.
+If you have questions regarding this process, please contact the GRCC Financial Aid Office at 616-234-4030 or firstname.lastname@example.org.